camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/jboss/chapters/01-bpm-platform/02-install-on-a-vanilla-jboss.html.md

 ## Creating a datasource

-You need to create a data-source named `java:jboss/datasources/ProcessEngine`.
+You need to create a datasource named `java:jboss/datasources/ProcessEngine`.
 The following datasource shows an example of using the built in H2 database for this, using a file within the `./` folder, typically `bin`.

-**Note**: if you start the script from a different location the database is stored there!
+**Note**: If you start the script from a different location the database is stored there!

 ```xml
 <datasource jta="true" enabled="true" use-java-context="true" use-ccm="true"